Big1533/sdl_android_guides/docs/Displaying Information/Text Images and Buttons/index.md

 sdlManager.getScreenManager().setPrimaryGraphic(sdlArtwork);
 ```

-To use `SdlArtwork` wit static images, you can use the constructor that takes the static icon name as the only argument as in the following sample:
+To use `SdlArtwork` with static images, you can use the constructor that takes the static icon name as the only argument as in the following sample:

 ```java
 SdlArtwork sdlArtwork = new SdlArtwork(StaticIconName.ALBUM);